software-tools-books/stjs/systems-programming/index.md

 <%- include('/inc/multi.html', {pat: 'list-dir-function-defined.*', fill: 'sh slice.out'}) %>

-Nothing that follows will make sense if we don't understand the order in which [Node][node.js] executes the statements in this program (<f key="systems-programming-execution-order"></f>):
+Nothing that follows will make sense if we don't understand the order in which [Node][nodejs] executes the statements in this program (<f key="systems-programming-execution-order"></f>):

 1. Execute the first line to load the `fs` library.